Mastering Public Health: Evaluating Florida’s Top MPH Programs

 Financing Your MPH Education

-It is no secret that public health is not the highest-paying field.
+Pursuing a career in public health is incredibly rewarding, but it's not typically associated with high financial returns.
 As of October 2024, the national average salary for a public health job in the United States was $79,6578 and in Florida, it is much lower, at $55,124 per year9.
-You don’t want to enroll in a public health graduate program that will break the bank, so it’s important to take finances and scholarships into consideration when looking into graduate school.
+With this in mind, it’s important to carefully evaluate the financial aspects of graduate school to ensure your MPH education aligns with your budget and long-term goals.

-• Scholarships: There is an abundance of public health and MPH scholarships that you may be eligible for.
-In addition to school-specific scholarships, there are over 70 private, non-profit, and government-sponsored scholarships available for public health students.
-Many scholarships target specific public health concentration areas, such as health administration, public health practice, health policy, and environmental health sciences.
+• Scholarship Opportunities: There is a wide array of MPH scholarship opportunities for students.
+In addition to school-specific scholarships, there are over 70 private, non-profit, and government-sponsored scholarships.
+Many funding opportunities target certain public health specializations, such as health administration, public health practice, health policy, and environmental health sciences.

 • University-specific Financial Aid: While there is an abundance of scholarships, grants, and loans offered throughout the country for MPH students, your prospective university likely sponsors financial aid programs and assistantships that can reduce the cost of your graduate education.
 The University of South Florida offers many scholarships for graduate students.
 Florida International University also has a page dedicated to funding sources for students to help offset the cost of education.
 Take a look at each individual university’s website to see what financial aid packages they offer to their graduate students.